-First, check out the Official Change List [Ed. note: the change-list from v3 to v4.0 is no longer part of these rules] for more complete information, I'll only cover a few highlights here.
-I'll answer two questions right off the bat: 1) Whatever alternative you might be thinking of, we probably tried it along the way, and it was found wanting for reasons I probably can't remember off-hand and 2) Yes, there was a reason (possibly many)
+I'll only cover a few highlights here.
+I'll answer two questions right off the bat:

-for every change.
+1) Whatever alternative you might be thinking of, we probably tried it along the way, and it was found wanting for reasons I probably can't remember off-hand and 2) Yes, there was a reason (possibly many) for every change.
 Remember this is the end of a six year intensive effort.

 Making it so that only Combat Mode units give ZOC effects made for some more interesting tactical puzzles and put a higher premium on "pre-located" units as opposed to "just in time" Move Mode ones coming in from far away.
 It also helped address what we were calling "Raider" issues as a unit might have to wait a turn before it could influence something else with its ZOC.
-This takes care of most of the issues, for those who play with guys into gamey techniques, I'll refer you to the more extreme, runner-up, rules in the optionals.